Are Golden Retrievers Good City Dogs

 How are Golden Retrievers with Strangers, Children, and other Animals?

 Golden Retrievers are great with kids.
-They are also not “velcro dogs,” which means they don’t bond with just one person in the family.
-They generally get along well with other dogs and animals (though I must confess Bodhi and I have encountered a few aggressive Goldens on our walks.)
+The Harts give them a score of one when it comes to snapping at children, the best score they could get.
+They are also very playful and not very destructive, which makes them very good playmates for youngsters.
+Goldens are not “velcro dogs,” which means they don’t bond with just one person in the family.
+They generally get along well with other dogs and animals (though I must confess Bodhi and I encountered a few aggressive Goldens on our walks.)

-Do Golden Retrievers Require a lot of Exercize?
+Do Golden Retrievers Require a lot of Exercise?

 Goldens are pretty energetic dogs.
 They need a lot of exercise and mental stimulation.
 They can be pretty rambunctious when they are young.
 If you are seriously considering getting a one as your Urban Dog, keep this in mind.
 An under-exercised and under-stimulated dog is never a good thing.